Non-Conforming Loan: What It Is And How It Differs From A Conforming Mortgage

 The best way to understand what a non-conforming loan is might be to talk about how it differs from a conforming loan.

 A conforming loan is one that meets the requirements to be sold to Fannie Mae or Freddie Mac.
-To be sold to one of these investors, the loan must meet certain rules set by the Federal Housing Finance Agency (FHFA).
-These rules are what differentiate conforming and non-conforming loans.
+Lenders bundle and sell mortgages to these government-sponsored enterprises (GSE) to increase their liquidity, ensuring they have more funds to create additional mortgages.
+But in order for a mortgage to be sold to one of these investors on the secondary mortgage market, the loan must meet certain rules set by the Federal Housing Finance Agency (FHFA).
+These rules are what differentiate between conforming and non-conforming loans.

 - If you’re buying a multi-unit home, higher limits do apply.

-- Anything above county limits is a jumbo loan and, thus, non-conforming.
+- Anything above county limits is a jumbo loan, so it’s considered non-conforming.

 To get a conforming loan, you must meet the credit guidelines of the agency that’s buying the loan.
-For example, in 2022 Fannie Mae and Freddie Mac accept a median FICO® Score of 620 or higher.
+For example, in 2023 Fannie Mae and Freddie Mac will accept a median FICO® Score of 620 or higher for a fixed-rate loan.
 A non-conforming loan like one offered by the FHA will typically not require such a high score.

 Conforming loans require a DTI below 50%.
 Non-conforming loans vary with respect to this requirement.
 A jumbo loan typically requires a lower DTI, while you may be able to get an FHA loan with a higher DTI.